Top of the page

 If your doctor removed polyps, you will likely need to schedule a colonoscopy to look at the whole colon.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek
+Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter X882 in the search box to learn more about "Sigmoidoscopy: What to Expect at Home."
+Enter X882 in the search box to learn more about "Sigmoidoscopy: What to Expect at Home".

 Current as of: March 22, 2023

-Adam Husney, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.